Lakshmi: Iconography and symbolism

 The Gupta period sculpture only used to associate lions with Lakshmi, but was later attributed to Durga or a combined form of both goddesses.
 Lions were a 'vahana' of Lakshmi, Lions are also associated with Veera Lakshmi, who is one of the Ashtalakshmi.
-Historian B. C. Bhattacharya says, "An image of Gajalakshmi is found with two lions — one on either side of her.
-Two elephants are also shown near her head and by this we can say that Lion is also the vahana of Lakshmi along with Garuda".
+According to historian B. C. Bhattacharya, "An image of Gajalakshmi is found with two lions — one on either side of her.
+Two elephants are also shown near her head and by this we can say that Lion[sic] is also the vahana of Lakshmi along with Garuda".

 In some representations, wealth either symbolically pours out from one of her hands or she simply holds a jar of money.
-This symbolism has a dual meaning: wealth manifested through Lakshmi means both materials as well as spiritual wealth.
+This symbolism has a dual meaning: wealth manifested through Lakshmi means both material and spiritual wealth.
 Her face and open hands are in a mudra that signifies compassion, giving or dāna ('charity').

 Lakshmi typically wears a red dress embroidered with golden threads, which symbolizes fortune and wealth.
 She, goddess of wealth and prosperity, is often represented with her husband Vishnu, the god who maintains human life filled with justice and peace.
 This symbolism implies wealth and prosperity are coupled with the maintenance of life, justice, and peace.
 When Lakshmi and Vishnu appear together in images and statues, she is significantly smaller, which is often used to portray her devotional status as a wife.
 A frequently depicted scene of the pair illustrates Lakshmi massaging Vishnu's feet.

 Alternatively, Lakshmi Sahasranama of Skanda Purana, Lakshmi Tantra, and Markandeya Purana describe Lakshmi as having eighteen hands and is described as holding rosary, axe, mace, arrow, thunderbolt, lotus, pitcher, rod, sakti, sword, shield, conch, bell, wine-cup, trident, noose, and the discus in her eighteen hands, and as sitting on Garuda, a lion, or a tiger.
 According to the Lakshmi Tantra, the goddess Lakshmi, in her ultimate form of Mahasri, has four arms of a golden complexion, and holds a citron, a club, a shield, and a vessel containing amrita.
 In the Skanda Purana and the Venkatachala Mahatmayam, Sri, or Lakshmi, is praised as the mother of Brahma.